MrV2K/WHDLoad-Database/README.md

 # WHDLoad-Database
 This is a database of the awesome WHDLoad collection by Retroplay in various formats.
+There is also a CLRMamePro dat file as well.

 AmigaGuide Reccommendation: Real or emulated Amiga with fast memory.
 The Amiga guide version needs the WHD-Data drawer in the WHD-Data.zip extracted to the same path as the guides.